KelvinGitu/MLDeploy/README.md

 ## Deployment

 Procedure on how to deploy on heroku as a live system.
-I choosed installation through the command line because it was easier for me than the web based view.
+I chose installation through the command line because it was easier for me than the web based view.

     install heroku cli for windows and linux users
 ```